For Professional Advisors

 In the event that circumstances make the specified use of this gift no longer practical or desirable, the Board of Trustees of the University are hereby authorized to make changes in its use in keeping as far as possible with the spirit and general intent of the gift.

 10. My client wants to support Queen’s, but would like suggestions on what to support.
 Can you do that?

-In consultation with you and/or your client, we will provide information on Queen’s University funding priorities, based on specific areas of interest expressed by the prospective donor.
+In consultation with you and/or your client, we will provide information on Queen’s University funding priorities, based on your client’s specific areas of interest.

 Connect with our Gift Planning Team to find out more.